jordankrp/work-planning-service/README.md

 # work-planning-service

-This is an REST API that serves as a work planning service.
+This is a REST API that serves as a work planning service.

 Business requirements: